Last updated: 14 January 2022

-- If we merge with or are acquired by another company, sell an Adobe website, app, or business unit, or if all or a substantial portion of our assets are acquired by another company.
-In those cases your information will likely be one of the assets that is transferred
+- If we merge with or are acquired by another company, sell an Adobe website, app or business unit or if all or a substantial portion of our assets are acquired by another company, your information will likely be disclosed to our advisers and any prospective purchaser's advisers and will be one of the assets that is transferred to the new owner.

-We may share or publish aggregate information that doesn’t specifically identify you, such as statistical information about visitors to our websites or statistical information about how customers use the Adobe Marketing Cloud (http://www.adobe.com/privacy/marketing-cloud.html).
+We may share or publish aggregate information that doesn’t specifically identify you, such as statistical information about visitors to our websites or statistical information about how customers use the Adobe Experience Cloud [https://www.adobe.com/privacy/marketing-cloud.html].

 Is my personal information secure?

 We work hard to protect your personal information.
 We employ administrative, technical and physical security controls where appropriate, such as encryption, 2-step verification and strict contractual obligations for employees and contractors.